Sokitas/Void-of-the-Dragons-Log-o-rama/README.md

 Combat Log Parsing: Parse combat logs to extract information about hits, damage, experience gained, and more.
 Statistical Analysis: Calculate various statistics such as overall damage, average damage per hit, crit rate, and share of crit damage.
 Player Effects: Track and analyze the impact of individual player effects, including damage dealt, procs, and total damage.
+DotV Raid Manager Raid History Analysis: Know how much of each item you have looted.
+Easily see how many Stat Points you gained from a given group of looted raids.

 Getting Started